© Alcina Amara

 I sucked in a harsh breath as I stared at her body.
 Her blonde hair was dark as honey with the dampness of the room, making the curls rest heavily on her bare skin.
-She had an amazing shaped body that matched her beautiful face.
+She had a curvy body that matched her beautiful face.
 She turned her back and walked to the showers, small scars lined her back, and I could see bruises along her shoulders and spine.
 How could someone cause so much pain to someone so beautiful?

 It was time to face my fears.
 I couldn’t escape or change my fate, so I might as well face it.
 My heart beat rapidly in my chest.
 My hands trembled as I untied the knot to my towel and folded it, more out of habit than preservation.
 I placed the itchy fabric on the floor and retrieved my soap.
 I stepped under another faucet, my face and ears felt hot with my embarrassment, and I tried my best to keep myself covered.

 I turned on the shower.
 Coldwater struck my body.
 I gasped and bit my lip to stifle any sound.
 The water didn’t turn warmer.
-I cleared my throat.
-My long, black hair swished around my waist as I turned my head to ensure no one was paying me any attention.
+I turned my head to ensure no one was paying me any attention.
 I might as well have been a ghost; I breathed a sigh of relief.
 I rubbed the bar in my hands and rubbed my breasts.
-I hissed at the contact.

 I tried not to look at any of the other women while I washed, and I hoped they wouldn’t look at me, either.
 They used to be scared as I am, once.
 They had only grown used to it.
 I hope I never would.

 “Next time pretend you’re alone–it’ll make your showers easier,” Samira said as she wrapped the towel around herself.
 I mimicked her and secured the fabric under my arm.
 We walked together towards the door.

 “I don’t think it will ever become easier for me.
 I-”